yannara/AddTempAdminRights/README.md

 - Command line for installation is: %WINDIR%\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File "AddTempAdminRights_v1.1.ps1"

 # Additional considerations
 Add Account Protection Policy or Remediation Script in Intune to remove any local admin rights.
-Because with this tool only, user will still be capable to add side-by-side local admin account.
+Because with this tool, user will be capable to add side-by-side permanent local admin account.

 # Known issues
 - User will not be additionally prompted when rights are added.
 Only Company Portal installation status will appear.
 Make sure you write good instruction to application notes how it supposed to be used.